narumayase/anyzzapp/README.md

   }'
 ```

-note: in test mode, WhatsApp does not allow outgoing text messages from your bot, first the user must write to the bot so that it can reply.
+note: in test mode, WhatsApp does not allow outgoing `text` messages from your bot, the user must first write to the bot
+so that it can reply.

 ## 🎗️ Architecture